MSAydogdu/ciftlik_vergi_simulat-or/README.md

    ```bash
    npm install
    ```
-2. Open `dist/index.html` in a browser after running the build step.
+2. Run the build step and open `dist/index.html` in a browser.
+React and Babel are loaded from a CDN so no bundler is required.

 ## Production build